-I arrived in Sevilla at about noon and was met by the next and final Eustorian of the trip, German.
+I arrived in Sevilla at about noon and was met by the next and final EUSTORIAN of the trip, a German.

 It was too early for lunch in Spain so we walked around a bit before going for lunch.
 After that we went to take my backpack to German’s home where his parents were waiting.

 “German had to study for next day’s exam so his father, also called German, took me to see some sights of the city.
 I do not speak Spanish and he spoke quite little English but somehow we managed to understand each other.
 It was fun to see that you don’t really need to know many words to communicate successfully.”

 At this point of the trip I started to feel quite exhausted already, so I did not protest having a night in.